MiroNikolov01/Programming-Basics-With-CCharp-SoftUni-/README.md

 ## 📝 Overview

-This repository is a collection of coding exercises that cover fundamental programming topics.
+This repository is a collection of coding exercises that cover basic programming topics.
 It’s organized to help you easily find and review solutions for your assignments.

 ---